Reduce Complexity, Cut Costs, and Modernize Your Application Portfolio

 Structured Evaluation Framework

-SAMU supports standardized assessment criteria.
+SAMU supports standardized assessment and EA framework criteria.
+(TOGAF, ArchiMate, etc.)

 Applications can be evaluated consistently across departments and regions.